Everything You Need to Know About Trading ADRs

-The globalization of financial markets has made it possible for investors to be a part of nearly any type of publicly traded company in the world.
-If you have a brokerage account where you can buy or sell stocks, you may already be trading ADR’s without even realizing it.
+The globalization of financial markets has made it possible for investors to be a part of nearly any type of publicly-traded company in the world.
+If you have a brokerage account where you can buy or sell stocks, you may already be trading American Depositary Receipts (ADRs) without even realizing it.
 While similar to stocks, there are some differences you’ll want to keep in mind to be a successful investor.

-ADR stands for American depository receipt, a financial instrument that allows foreign companies’ stock to be traded in US markets.
-They can be traded like stocks through buying and selling and some even have options contracts available on them.
+ADRs are a financial instrument that allow foreign companies’ stock to be traded in American markets.
+They can be traded like stocks through buying and selling and some even have options contracts available.

-ADR’s are issued in one of three ways: Level 1, Level 2, and Level 3.
-Level 1 issued ADR’s aren’t required to disclose as much financial information as the other two levels and is generally done just to gauge US interest in the company’s stock.
-Level 1 ADR’s are very similar to stocks that trade on the “pink sheets” and you should exercise extreme caution before investing.
+ADR’s are issued in one of three ways: Level 1, Level 2 and Level 3.
+Level 1-issued ADR stocks aren’t required to disclose as much financial information as stocks on the other two levels and are generally issued to gauge U.S. interest in the company.
+Level 1 ADRs are very similar to stocks that trade on pink sheets and you should exercise extreme caution before investing.

-Investors interested in trading ADR’s can find out more about them from BNY Mellon or JP Morgan.
-These two sites will give you detailed information such as how many shares of stock an ADR represents on a foreign stock.
+Investors interested in trading ADRs can find out more about them from BNY Mellon or JP Morgan.
+These two sites will give you detailed information, like how many shares of stock an ADR represents on a foreign stock.

 If an ADR offers a dividend, there may be additional tax concerns investors should be aware of as well.
 Each country has different rules regarding dividend taxation that can completely eliminate any benefit you would otherwise receive.

-Finally, ADR’s can be more complicated than US stocks making them fit only for investors who are able to put in the extra work before investing.
-Make sure you do your due diligence before incorporating ADR’s into your investment portfolio.
+Finally, remember: ADRs can be more complicated than U.S. stocks, making them fit only for investors who are able to put in the extra work before investing.
+Make sure you do your due diligence before incorporating ADRs into your investment portfolio.